Are you currently accepting volunteer applications?

 Do I need to have counseling experience to volunteer?

 No experience necessary.
-We have an extensive, free 90-hour training program to prepare you to take calls.
+We have an extensive training program to prepare you to take calls.

 What does your ideal volunteer candidate look like?